-- " S-Finanzgruppe's profitability is under pressure from low interest rates, with cost controls a key issue. - " Despite a more balanced risk profile within the group, some tail risk from the Landesbanken's international exposures persists, such as commercial real estate and ship finance.
+- " S-Finanzgruppe's profitability is under pressure from low interest rates, with cost controls a key issue. - " Despite a more balanced risk profile within the group, tail risks from the Landesbanken's international exposures persists, such as commercial real estate and ship finance.